COGGS - The Colloquium on Global Governance and Society

 - Friday, February 17th - Cynthis Enloe, Clark University, "What Do Transnational Feminists Reveal About the Trump Presidency?" *co-sponsored by Women and Gender Studies

-- Friday, March 10th - Liah Greenfield, Boston University "Title TBA"
+- Friday, March 10th - Liah Greenfield, Boston University "The Method Behind the Madness: Globalization of

 - Friday, April 21st - Orfeo Fioretos, Temple University, "The Origins of the Informal Global Economic Governance"